ericvc/Bayesian-NLME-Models/README.md

 under-predict heights at intermediate stages (e.g, around 10 years of age).
 As mentioned before, interpreting the model parameters in light of the original data is a cinch, requiring no transformations back to an original scale.
-For example, the population of mean of
-\(\bar{\theta}_1\) (green) corresponds to the predicted upper limit of the height of Lolbolly pine trees, which is estimated here to be 61.4 feet (95% highest posterior density interval: 59.0-65.4).
+For example, the population mean of \(\bar{\theta}_1\) (green) corresponds to the predicted upper limit of the height of Loblolly pine trees, which is estimated here to be 61.4 feet (95% highest posterior density interval: 59.0-65.4).
 Growth is most rapid near the midpoint of the curve, and the coordinate position of this point on the x-axis is given from the parameter \(\bar{\theta}_2\) (purple).
 This model predicts that the midpoint of tree growth occurs at roughly 11.8 years (95% HPDI: 11.3-12.3) of age.